E. Javier Loya: Professional career

-Loya interned at Amerada Hess, a commodity brokerage firm, where he was exposed to the energy trading industry; this experience, sparked by a market boom following Saddam Hussein's invasion of Kuwait, led to a full-time position offer, influencing his decision to enter the commodities sector.

 In 1994, Loya co-founded Choice!
 Energy LP Choice, an energy brokerage firm specializing in natural gas.
 He later acquired full control of the company in 2000.
 After Texas deregulated the power market in 2002, Loya launched a new company, Choice Energy Services.
-Choice Energy Services played a role in bridging wholesale and retail energy markets post Texas deregulation, which was a pivotal strategy for its growth.

 In 2007, Loya co-founded OTC Global Holdings as a commodity brokerage.
 The company acquired Choice Natural Gas, Choice Power, and Choice Energy.
-OTC Global Holdings employs over 350 employees, including 200+ brokers, and operates offices in Houston, New York, Chicago, London, Singapore, and Geneva (with plans for Shanghai); it transformed from a single office to a global leader in commodities trading, including agricultural products and metals.
-Under Loya, OTC Global Holdings developed EOXLive, the first hybrid voice/electronic platform for brokered commodity markets, which gave the company a competitive edge.

-In 2015, he founded GETCHOICE!, a nationwide energy, telecom, and utility management company.
+In 2015 he founded GETCHOICE!, a nationwide energy, telecom, and utility management company.
 GETCHOICE! offers technology-based solutions to help companies become "smarter and greener" by driving cost-efficiency and sustainability.
 Their services include strategic procurement, utility bill payment, risk management, budgeting, telecom & IT solutions, tax studies, and sustainability initiatives.
 They leverage proprietary technology to provide insights into infrastructure, consumption, usage patterns, pricing trends, and sustainability progress.

 In September 2019, Loya, his wife Lucinda, and other Houston entrepreneurs launched a tequila brand called Veneno Tequila.

-Actor Danny Trejo served as master of ceremonies, signifying it as a cultural and business venture.
+Loya has served on the Board of Regents for Texas Southern University as well as other charitable foundations across Houston.